dvonrohr/dvonrohr.github.io/content/articles/2019-08-19-Wrong-z-index-for-multi-line-padded-text-in-Firefox.md

 ---
-title: "Wrong z-index for multi-line padded text in firefox with a pseude-element"
+title: Wrong z-index for multi-line padded text in firefox with a pseude-element
-slug: "wrong-zindex-multi-line-padded-text-firefox"
+slug: wrong-zindex-multi-line-padded-text-firefox
 date: 2019-08-19
-banner_image: code-header.png
-tags: [css, design]
-description: ""
+img: firefox
+description: "A strange problem arised in a simple layout component.
+The desired effect was to have a headline that is 'multi-line padded' and has an image at the beginning behind the text and background color."
 ---

 A strange problem arised in a simple layout component.
 The desired effect was to have a headline that is 'multi-line padded' and has an image at the beginning behind the text and background color.